Pencil: Copying

 Copying pencils (or indelible pencils) are graphite pencils with an added dye that creates an indelible mark.
 They were invented in the late 19th century for press copying and as a practical substitute for fountain pens.
-Their markings are often visually indistinguishable from those of standard graphite pencils, but when moistened their markings dissolve into a coloured ink, which is then pressed into another piece of paper.
-They were widely used until the mid-20th century when ball pens slowly replaced them.
-In Italy their use is still mandated by law for voting paper ballots in elections and referendums.
+Their markings are often visually indistinguishable from those of standard graphite pencils, but when moistened, they dissolve into a coloured ink, which is then pressed into another piece of paper.
+They were widely used until the mid-20th century, when ball pens slowly replaced them.
+In Italy, their use is still mandated by law for voting paper ballots in elections and referendums.

 Eyeliner

-Eye liner pencils are used for make-up.
+Eyeliner pencils are used for makeup.
 Unlike traditional copying pencils, eyeliner pencils usually contain non-toxic dyes.

 Erasable coloring

 Unlike wax-based colored pencils, the erasable variants can be easily erased.
-Their main use is in sketching, where the objective is to create an outline using the same color that other media (such as wax pencils, or watercolor paints) would fill or when the objective is to scan the color sketch.
-Some animators prefer erasable color pencils as opposed to graphite pencils because they do not smudge as easily, and the different colors allow for better separation of objects in the sketch.
-Copy-editors find them useful too as markings stand out more than those of graphite, but can be erased.
+Their main use is in sketching, where the objective is to create an outline using the same colour that other media (such as wax pencils or watercolor paints) would fill or when the objective is to scan the colour sketch.
+Some animators prefer erasable colour pencils as opposed to graphite pencils because they do not smudge as easily, and the different colors allow for better separation of objects in the sketch.
+Copy-editors find them useful too, as markings stand out more than those of graphite, but can be erased.